Probing quantum properties of black holes with a Floquet-driven optical lattice simulator: Introduction

-Here, we propose to simulate black holes using a one-dimensional optical lattice and investigate the resulting quantum behaviour.
-We employ local Floquet driving to realise position-dependent tunnelling~\cite{Wang-Eckardt-FloquetEngineeringOptical-2018, Nixon-Schneider-IndividuallyTunableTunnelling-2023} in order to encode massless Dirac fermions in the gravitational curvature of a black hole, as shown in Fig. \ref{fig:main_diagram}.
-We show that wave packets of single atoms initialised inside the black hole eventually tunnel across the horizon and can be witnessed from outside the black hole as thermal Hawking radiation.
+Here, we propose to simulate both (1+1)D and (2+1)D black holes using an optical lattice and investigate the resulting behaviour.
+We employ local Floquet driving to realise position-dependent tunnelling~\cite{Wang-Eckardt-FloquetEngineeringOptical-2018, Nixon-Schneider-IndividuallyTunableTunnelling-2024} in order to encode massless Dirac fermions in the gravitational curvature of a black hole, as shown in Fig. \ref{fig:main_diagram}.
+We show that wave packets of single atoms initialised inside the black hole in 1D eventually tunnel across the horizon and can be witnessed from outside the black hole as thermal Hawking radiation.
 Based on the effect local curvature has on the quantum evolution of the system, we propose a straightforward scheme to measure the Hawking temperature from onsite population measurements of atoms.
-Additionally, we demonstrate the resilience of our optical lattice simulator under a wide range of experimental imperfections.
+Additionally, we demonstrate the resilience of our 1D optical lattice simulator under a wide range of experimental imperfections.
 The simplicity of our scheme paves the way for various extensions.
 We show how our simulator is generalised to $(2+1)$D black holes by using readily available higher-dimensional optical lattices.
-Moreover, by introducing tunable interactions between the atoms using Feshbach resonances~\cite{Chin-Tiesinga-FeshbachResonancesUltracold-2010}, we envisage probing the physics of black holes beyond the semiclassical regime.
-In this regime scrambling of information can be witnessed, thus allowing us to analyse qualitatively and quantitatively effects that are numerically or analytically very complex.
+Introducing tuneable interactions between the atoms in an optical lattice quantum simulator can be achieved using Feshbach resonances~\cite{Chin-Tiesinga-FeshbachResonancesUltracold-2010}.
+Numerical simulations of an interacting 2D black hole across a $7 \times 7$ site lattice show level statistics of a diffusive phase.
+Our simulator provides an opportunity to study the many-body physics of black holes beyond the semiclassical regime, where information scrambling can be witnessed.